RRaphaell/MNIST_FastAI/README.md

 I was surprised by how simple and powerful it is.
 With just a few lines of code, I reached 99.5 % on the leaderboard

-I highly recommend taking FastAI the course because it focuses more on practice and it will fill any gaps you didn't remember or didn't study.
+I highly recommend taking FastAI course because it focuses more on practice and it will fill any gaps you didn't remember or didn't study.

 In addition, I created a visualization of the model using Gradio.
 Gradio is a tool for visualizing demos that is very straightforward and simple to use for this type of thing